 the piano at the age of two.
 At six years old, he entered a special school for gifted

 children, Moscow's Gnessin School of Music, where he was a student of Anna Pavlovna Kantor,

-Mr. Kissin's first appearances outside Russia were in 1985 in Eastern Europe; his first
+Mr. Kissin's first appearances outside Russia were in Eastern Europe in 1985, followed by

-Karajan and the Berliner Philharmoniker in a New Year's concert broadcast internationally.
+von Karajan and the Berliner Philharmoniker that was broadcast internationally.
+In 1990,

-In 1990, Mr. Kissin made his first appearance at the BBC Proms in London and, in the same
+Mr. Kissin made his first appearance at the BBC Proms in London and, in the same year, made

-year, made his North American debut, performing both Chopin piano concertos with the New
+his North American debut, performing both Chopin piano concertos with the New York

 centennial season with a spectacular debut recital, recorded live by BMG Classics.